7oSkaaa/7oSkaaa/readme.md

 </p>

 ## :sassy_man:  About me
-- :school: I am a Junior at Faculty of Computers & Informatics at Suez Canal University
+- :school: I am a `Junior` at Faculty of Computers & Informatics at Suez Canal University
+- :technologist: hand I love using Software as a solution for every `Problem`
+- :trophy: `ACPC` Finalist 2021
+- :computer: I am a competitive programmer mainly at `Codeforces`
+- :student: I’m currently learning: `Computer Science` and `Software Engineering`.
+- :thinking: I’m currently open for: An Intern or a new job opportunity, this is [MY RESUME]().